F16 an XFce: minor bits migrating from GNOME 2

 xscreensaver can't be disabled in a session managed manner.
 If you kill it, logout and login, it comes back on.
 To solve that, I juse removed the package.

-firefox 8 doesn't work with my old theme (Vfox3-basic, a Mac-style theme).
+Firefox 8 doesn't work with my old theme (Vfox3-basic, a Mac-style theme).
 I found a different Mac-based theme it's not as nice as Vfox3-basic.
 Also, if you hover over a link it displays in the canvas, not in the status bar, making it difficult to read if there is text in the canvas at that spot.
 Finally, the bookmarks toolbar font does not match the Firefox (re: system) font.
 This is probably a theme issue.
 All those Firefox updates are probably making it hard for theme authors to keep up (and Personas are useless).
 To bad Chrome is just as bad.
 Might be time to start exploring alternatives based on WebKit.

 Worse problem encountered: CPU fans constantly running in my laptop.
 I Googled for this and ran into discussions about the compositor (3d effects) causing the problem.
-However, those problems were with nvidia boards and the laptop has an intel 915GM.
+However, those problems were with nVidia boards and the laptop has an Intel 915GM.
 I turned the compositor off and didn't see much difference.
 The problem was a bunch of "Tracker-*" tools that XFce started in its session configuration.
 I disabled all of those and the CPU usage dropped dramatically.
 CPU temps went from 179 F with the Tracker's on to 105F with them off.
 Fans are also essentially silent now.

 XFce has a bunch of extra utilities collectively called Goodies.
 But these are not packaged together and are apparently not in the XFce group installed by the default XFce choice during F16 installation.
 So you have to install them manually.
 These include a bunch of panel bar applets.